NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Variability Measurements

 Fig.~\ref{fig:dm_scatter_method_comp} compares the 3$\sigma$-clipped standard deviation of the $\Delta m$ distribution using different methods as a function of the average source magnitude $\langle m \rangle$, for the default 0\farcs2 aperture case.
 The scatter from $\Delta m_{\rm SFFT}$ and $\Delta m_{\rm dir-sub}$ increases as the source magnitude increases, as expected from the increased flux uncertainties at faint magnitudes.
 However, SFFT produces considerably smaller scatter at bright magnitudes ($\langle m\rangle<26$) than both epoch photometry and direct subtraction, and only slightly worse scatter at fainter magnitudes.
 Combining the SFFT and direct subtraction results, we adopt the smaller $\Delta m$ value from the two methods as our fiducial difference imaging results, denoted as $\Delta m_{\rm BEST}$.
 This metric is used in our variability analysis below.

 In Fig.~\ref{fig:dm_scatter_wrt_mavg}, we compare the distribution of $\Delta m$ across methods in different source magnitude bins for a 0\farcs2 aperture.
 At all source magnitudes, epoch photometry overestimates flux variations, especially of dimmer sources.
 On the other hand, both difference imaging methods produce a significant population of nonvariable sources with $\Delta m \approx 0$.
 The difference imaging methods are both able to successfully remove the flux background and recover faint source variability.
 Especially for bright sources in the F200W band, the scatter in $\Delta m$ is significantly lower for either difference imaging method than for epoch photometry.
+This improvement arises from SFFT's PSF-matching allowing it to properly subtract bright PSF-shaped point sources.
 Using the fiducial ``best" $\Delta m$ of either difference imaging method causes this decrease in scatter to be much more significant across bands and source magnitude.